-The Italian watch maker Officine Panerai has just made yet another significant step towards becoming a full-blown Manufacture which is capable of making both cases and movements in-house.
-Its new Panerai Luminor 1950 Chrono Monopulsante 8 Days Oro Rosa PAM 344 wristwatch is going to extend the range of models powered by their own Calibre P.2004 hand-wound mechanism that the brand has introduced back in 2006 to power its future “complication” timekeepers.
+With the Luminor 1950 Chrono Monopulsante 8 Days Oro Rosa PAM 344, Panerai made yet another significant step towards becoming a full-blown Manufacture capable of making both cases and movements in-house.
+The 2010 model extended the range of chronographs powered by their hand-wound Calibre P.2004 that was introduced back in 2006 to power the then-future “complication” timekeepers.

-Made of 18-carat brushed rose gold, the oversized case of the watch sports the signature “cushion” shape with a nicely polished round bezel and the inevitable patented (or is it still patent-pending?) locking crown guard.
+Made of 18-karat brushed rose gold, the oversized case sports the signature “cushion” shape with a nicely polished round bezel and the inevitable patented (or is it still patent-pending?) locking crown guard.

-Like other Luminor models, the watch features Panerai’s trademark sandwich dial with the luminous layer placed between lower and upper parts of the dial.
-The latter is colored in chocolate brown and looks just gorgeous together with the pink gold case and hands made of the same noble metal.
+Like other Luminor models, the PAM344 features Panerai’s trademark sandwich dial with the luminous layer placed between the lower and upper parts of the dial.
+The latter is colored chocolate brown and looks just gorgeous together with the pink gold case and hands made of the same noble metal.

-The only push-piece that operates the chronograph function is located at 8 o’clock, making it easier to start and stop the chronograph with a thumb of your right hand.
-Well, even if you are a leftie, there will be no problem with starting and stopping the chrono with your left index finger!
+The only push-piece that operates the chronograph function is located at 8 o’clock, making it easier to start and stop the chronograph with the thumb of your right hand.
+Well, even if you are a leftie, there will be no problem with starting and stopping the chronograph with your left index finger!

-According to the company, the PAM 344 will be available soon in a limited run of only 150 copies: a number, which seems to be quite justified, since the watch is going to be offered at a base price of around $40,000.
-Presented at SIHH 2010, the PAM344 will go on sale around the world later this year.
+According to the company, the PAM 344 will be available soon in a limited run of only 150 copies: a number, which seems to be justified, since the Chrono Monopulsante is going to be offered at a base price of around $40,000.
+Presented at the SIHH 2010, the PAM344 will go on sale around the world later this year.

-Panerai Luminor 1950 Chrono Monopulsante 8 Days Oro Rosa (Rose Gold) PAM344 watch specification
+Panerai Luminor 1950 Chrono Monopulsante 8 Days Oro Rosa PAM344 specification

 Price range: $40,000 (MSRP)